tustin2121/James_Somerton_Transcripts/_videos/M8Z1NjpdH1M.md

 <comment>
 <header><a href="https://www.reddit.com/r/hbomberguy/comments/18t811b/more_bullshit_found_in_somertons_queer_horror/kfdkhqa/">/u/superninja109</a></header>
 <details>
-<summary>[Summarized, click to open for full quote.]
-There were <em>many</em> Greek philosophers who were possibly bisexual, though, they didn't have the concept of sexual identities back then, and assigning such identities to them steamrolls a lot of nuance.</summary>
+<summary>There were <em>many</em> Greek philosophers who were possibly bisexual, though, they didn't have the concept of sexual identities back then, and assigning such identities to them steamrolls a lot of nuance.</summary>

 > There were cultural associations between philosophy and pederasty--the cultural practice of man-boy couples (archetypally, although ages varied) involving both education and sexual favors.
 The main example is Plato, who famously defended male-male erotic love in Symposium as a starting point for greater philosophical virtues.
 Zeno of Citium was also a habitual pederast.
 Others (like Bion of Borysthenes, Theodorus of Cyrene, etc) said positive things about pederasty and boy-love, but we generally don't have actual biographical information about whether they were habitual pederasts or not .
 >